- What is 4-H?

 - Does it cost money to join 4-H?

-There is a $10 annual membership fee to participate in any 4-H club or project.
+There is a $15 annual membership fee to participate in any 4-H club or project.
+This fee does include a 4-H membership shirt for the year.
 This fee is waived for any group already assembled that participate in enrichment type activities, such as a school class.
-Once the fee has been paid for the club year, which runs September through August, it will not need to be paid again and the 4-H'er can participate in anything 4-H in any South Carolina county.
+Once the fee has been paid for the club year, which runs September 1 through August 31, it will not need to be paid again and the 4-H'er can participate in anything 4-H in any South Carolina county.
 Some clubs, projects, and camps may have separate fees in addition to the annual membership fee.

 - What age must you be to join 4-H?